-This recipe starts with homemade beef meatballs.
+This Swedish Meatballs recipe starts with homemade beef meatballs.
 This is an extra step but well-worth the effort.
-Then, it’s just a matter of adding the rest of the ingredients, one by one.
+You’ll definitely taste the difference over the packaged frozen version.

 A family-friendly recipe that cooks up in minutes with pre-made meatballs.
 Made with a rich creamy beef gravy, mushrooms, and egg noodles.